-\verb"(b)" If $F(x)=e^{-\frac{a}{e^x-1}},\ x>0$, and $G(x)=e^{-\frac{c}{e^x-1}},\ x>0$, with $a,c>0$, then
+(b) If $F(x)={\rm e}^{-{a}/({\rm e}^x-1)},\ x>0$, and $G(x)={\rm e}^{- {c}/({\rm e}^x-1)},\ x>0$, with $a,c>0$, then

-{$\Box$} \end{example}
+\end{example}

-Aging notions and stochastic orders have many applications in various areas of sciences such as reliability and survival analysis, economics, insurance, actuarial and management sciences and coding theory; see Shaked and Shanthikumar \cite{Shaked} for a greater detail.
+Ageing notions and stochastic orders have many applications in various areas of science such as reliability and survival analysis, economics, insurance, actuarial and management sciences, and coding theory; see Shaked and Shanthikumar \cite{Shaked} for a detailed account.
 In the following, we review some notions that are used in the sequel.
-Note that here and throughout this paper, the terms `increasing' and `decreasing' are used in a non-strict sense, and $R$ denotes the set of real numbers. \begin{definition} If $X$ is an absolutely continuous random variable with support $(l_X,u_X)$, cdf $F$, pdf $f$ and reversed hazard rate function $\tau(t)=\displaystyle{f(t)}/F(t)$, then \begin{itemize} \item $X$ is said to have the increasing likelihood ratio (ILR) property if $f(x)$ is log-concave or equivalently the function $f'(x)/f(x)$ is decreasing in $x\in(l_X,u_X)$. \item $X$ is said to have the decreasing likelihood ratio (DLR) property if $f(x)$ is log-convex or equivalently the function $f'(x)/f(x)$ is increasing in $x\in(l_X,u_X)$. \item $X$ has the decreasing reversed hazard rate $(DRHR)$ if $\tau(t)$ is decreasing in $t\in (l_X,u_X)$ or equivalently $T(x)=-\log F(x)$ is convex. \end{itemize} Moreover, if $Y$ is an absolutely continuous random variable with support $(l_Y,u_Y)$, cdf $G$ and pdf $g$, then \begin{itemize} \item $X$ is smaller than $Y$ in the usual stochastic order (denoted by $X\leq_{st}Y$) if $\bar{F}(t)\leq\bar{G}(t),\ \forall t\in {R}$, or equivalently $F(t)\geq G(t),\ \forall t\in {R}$. \item $X$ is smaller than $Y$ in the likelihood ratio order (denoted by $X\leq_{lr}Y$) if $f(x)g(y)\geq f(y)g(x)$ for all $x\leq y$, with $x,y\in(l_X,u_X)\cup(l_Y,u_Y)$. \item $X$ is smaller than $Y$ in the up shifted likelihood ratio order (denoted by $X\leq_{lr\uparrow}Y$) if $X-x\leq_{lr}Y$ for all $x\geq0$ or equivalently for each $x\geq0$ we have $g(t)/f(t+x)$ is increasing in $t\in(l_X-x,u_X-x)\cup(l_Y,u_Y)$, where $a/0$ is taken to be equal to $\infty$ whenever $a > 0$. \end{itemize} \end{definition} \begin{proposition} If $X$ and $Y$ are independent nonnegative random variables, then,
+Note that here and throughout this paper, the terms `increasing' and `decreasing' are used in a nonstrict sense, and $\mathbb R$ denotes the set of real numbers. \begin{definition} \rm If $X$ is an absolutely continuous random variable with support $(l_X,u_X)$, CDF $F$, PDF $f$ and reversed hazard rate function $\tau(t)=\displaystyle{f(t)}/F(t)$, then \begin{itemize} \item $X$ is said to have the increasing likelihood ratio (ILR) property if $f(x)$ is log-concave or, equivalently, the function $f'(x)/f(x)$ is decreasing in $x\in(l_X,u_X)$; \item $X$ is said to have the decreasing likelihood ratio (DLR) property if $f(x)$ is log-convex or, equivalently, the function $f'(x)/f(x)$ is increasing in $x\in(l_X,u_X)$; \item $X$ has the DRHR if $\tau(t)$ is decreasing in $t\in (l_X,u_X)$ or, equivalently, $T(x)=-\log F(x)$ is convex. \end{itemize} Moreover, if $Y$ is an absolutely continuous random variable with support $(l_Y,u_Y)$, CDF $G$ and PDF $g$, then \begin{itemize} \item $X$ is smaller than $Y$ in the usual stochastic order (denoted by $X\leq_{\rm st}Y$) if $\bar{F}(t)\leq\bar{G}(t)$, for all $t\in \mathbb{R}$, or equivalently $F(t)\geq G(t)$, for all $t\in \mathbb{R}$; \item $X$ is smaller than $Y$ in the likelihood ratio order (denoted by $X\leq_{\rm lr}Y$) if $f(x)g(y)\geq f(y)g(x)$ for all $x\leq y$, with $x,y\in(l_X,u_X)\cup(l_Y,u_Y)$; \item $X$ is smaller than $Y$ in the up-shifted likelihood ratio order (denoted by $X\leq_{\rm lr\uparrow}Y$) if $X-x\leq_{\rm lr}Y$ for all $x\geq0$ or, equivalently, for each $x\geq0$ we have $g(t)/f(t+x)$ is increasing in $t\in(l_X-x,u_X-x)\cup(l_Y,u_Y)$, where $a/0$ is taken to be equal to $\infty$ whenever $a > 0$. \end{itemize} \end{definition} \begin{proposition} If $X$ and $Y$ are independent nonnegative random variables, then